Willy Wonka & the Chocolate Factory: Plot

-Charlie Bucket is a poor paperboy who often looks inside a candy shop but cannot afford to buy sweets.
-Going home one evening, he passes Willy Wonka's chocolate factory, where a tinker tells him that nobody ever goes in or comes out.
-Charlie's bedridden Grandpa Joe reveals that Wonka had shut down the factory because rival confectioners were sending in spies to steal his recipes; production resumed three years later, but the gates remained locked, and the original workers never returned to their jobs to prevent more sabotage, leaving their replacements a mystery.
+Charlie Bucket, a 12-year-old poor paperboy, passes Willy Wonka's chocolate factory, where a tinker tells him that nobody ever enters or exits the building.
+Charlie's Grandpa Joe reveals that Wonka had shut down the factory due to espionage from rival confectioners.
+Though production resumed three years later, the factory remained closed to the public and the new workers are unknown.

-Wonka announces that he has hidden five Golden Tickets in chocolate Wonka Bars.
-Finders of the tickets will receive a factory tour and a lifetime supply of chocolate.
-The first four tickets are found by a gluttonous German boy Augustus Gloop; the spoiled English girl Veruca Salt with a wealthy father; and from the United States, a constantly gum-chewing girl Violet Beauregarde, and the television-obsessed boy Mike Teevee.
-As each winner is announced on television, a sinister-looking man appears and whispers to them.
+Wonka announces that he has hidden five Golden Tickets in Wonka Bars; the finders of the tickets will receive a private tour of the factory and a lifetime supply of chocolate.
+The first four tickets are found by gluttonous Augustus Gloop, spoiled Veruca Salt, gum-chewer Violet Beauregarde, and television-addicted Mike Teevee.
+A mysterious man is seen whispering to each child.